We know that everyone wants a one-step easy solution and Zinsser mold killing primer and mold killing paints sound great, but…is it really that easy?

 - Rinse the surface with clean, wet rags.
 Leave rags outside away from people/animals

-- Let dry – your first coat should be a mold killing primer, then two coats of mold resistant paint
+- Let dry – your first coat should be a mold killing or resistant primer, then two coats of mold resistant paint

 If you have a very large area to treat, you can use a sprayer (please wear protection!)
 You would not want to use your garden sprayer here as the plastic will probably not handle the bleach solution well.
-Conversely, sprayers that work with bleach will probably also be fine with garden solutions.
+Conversely, a sprayer that works with bleach will probably also be fine with garden solutions.
+Bleaching inside can be very deadly: choose from the respirators above.

 At the end of the post is a video of me breaking the rules killing some mold in our garage: I should have had gloves on, but could not wear a respirator and talk to you!